cryostatio/cryostat-legacy/HTTP_API.md

     There will be an `X-JMX-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

-    `500` - There was an unexpected error.
+    `500` - There was an error generating the report, such as: the report generation consumed too much memory and was aborted; the report generation process was unable to connect to the target; an I/O failure occurred while transferring the report result; or an unexpected error occurred.
 The body is an error message.

     `502` - JMX connection failed.
 This is generally because the target application has SSL enabled over JMX, but ContainerJFR does not trust the